Documentation / Scanner

 Bull markets require specific confirming factors before you shift to bullish Scanner configurations.
 Check these indicators each morning before market open to categorize the current regime.

-SPY and QQQ must both trade above their 50-day exponential moving averages in clear uptrends, not just barely above but showing consistent daylight.
+SPY and QQQ must both trade above their 50-day exponential moving averages in clear uptrends, showing consistent daylight rather than sitting barely above.
 The Dashboard should display 65% or more LONG signals, indicating broad bullish participation across the 590 scanned symbols.

 Market Pulse readings should show 70% or more signals in Green or Yellow status, confirming positive momentum across the platform’s universe.
-VIX should sit below 18, reflecting low fear and stable conditions rather than elevated anxiety.
-The market should be making new highs consistently every week, demonstrating ongoing strength rather than temporary bounces.
+VIX should sit below 18, reflecting low fear and stable conditions.
+The market should make new highs every week, showing ongoing strength rather than temporary bounces.
 If all five factors align, you’re in a confirmed bull market regime.

 Scanner Configuration for Bull Markets

 Bull market filters emphasize capturing momentum with more aggressive participation and higher signal volume.
-Set Direction to LONG only, or at most 80% LONG / 20% SHORT to maintain some flexibility.
-Lower Conviction threshold to 70+ since more quality opportunities become available in trending bull markets and you don’t want to miss them by being too selective.
-Keep Market Pulse Alignment set to WITH for trend following as always.
+Set Direction to LONG only, or at most 80% LONG / 20% SHORT to keep some flexibility.
+Lower Conviction threshold to 70+ since trending bull markets offer more quality opportunities and you don’t want to miss them by being too selective.
+Keep Market Pulse Alignment set to WITH for trend following.

 Configure Market Pulse Color to Green or Yellow for trending conditions.
-Include both Hourly and Daily Aggressive models to capitalize on sustained momentum across timeframes, capturing both intraday and multi-day moves.
-Set Signal Type to FP or TC with emphasis on FP signals which become extremely high-probability in strong uptrends.
-Consider adding SP (Support Play) signals as secondary priority since support bounces work well in bull markets.
+Include both Hourly and Daily Aggressive models to capture momentum across both intraday and multi-day moves.
+Set Signal Type to FP or ME with emphasis on FP signals, which tend to be reliable pullback entries in strong uptrends, while ME (Momentum Entry) captures with-trend continuation as momentum builds.
+SP (Second Pullback) signals arrive as secondary alert flags rather than primary Signal Type selections, so watch for them as confirmation when a trend offers a second entry.

-Increase position sizing to full 2% risk per trade since win rates improve in bull markets, typically jumping 10-15 percentage points above neutral market levels.
-Trade pullbacks aggressively as FP First Pullback signals in Green Market Pulse produce 65-75% win rates in confirmed bull markets.
-Let winners run by trailing with 8 EMA instead of taking profit at first target, as bull trends often extend 2-3x the initial Volatility Box target distance.
-Hold swing trades over weekends since gap-down risk is substantially lower when broader market has strong bullish momentum.
+Increase position sizing to full 2% risk per trade since setups tend to resolve more favorably in bull markets.
+Trade pullbacks aggressively, as FP (First Pullback) signals in Green Market Pulse tend to be favorable setups in confirmed bull markets.
+Let winners run by trailing instead of taking profit at first target, as bull trends often extend well beyond the initial Volatility Box target distance.
+Hold swing trades over weekends since gap-down risk is lower when the broader market has strong bullish momentum.

-Example bull market signal distribution: Scanner shows 32 total signals broken down as 26 LONG and 6 SHORT, representing 81% long bias.
+Example bull market signal distribution: Scanner shows 32 total signals, 26 LONG and 6 SHORT, an 81% long bias.
 Market Pulse displays 24 Green signals, 4 Yellow, and only 2 Red.
-VIX registers 14.2 well below the 18 threshold.
-The appropriate action is to trade LONG signals with 70+ conviction while skipping SHORT signals entirely unless conviction reaches 85+ for exceptional counter-trend setups.
-Expect 12-18 LONG signals per day meeting your filters with combined 62-72% win rates.
+VIX registers 14.2, well below the 18 threshold.
+Trade LONG signals with 70+ conviction and skip SHORT signals entirely unless conviction reaches 85+ for exceptional counter-trend setups.
+Expect a healthy number of LONG signals meeting your filters in these conditions.

 Identifying Bear Market Conditions